How to find a job in Australia?

 Don’t apply for job vacancies OR visit Australia for job interviews more than 1 – 12 weeks away from a possible start date.
 Employers may not be interested.

-Don’t expect everything to work like the Philippines.
-Be flexible and willing to fit in with local ways and customs of doing things.
+Don’t expect everything to function like the Philippines.
+Be flexible and willing to fit in with local ways and customs, of doing things.

 Don’t expect a job at the same level or higher than you had overseas.
-You may lack Australian local knowledge and may need to take a step back in order to advance later, perhaps a year once you have eased yourself into the organisation.
+You ‘may lack Australian local knowledge and may need to take a step back in order to advance later’, perhaps a year in, once you have eased yourself into the organisation.

 Don’t expect the same salary or more than you had overseas.
-The cost of living and income tax rates are lower in Australia than some other western developed nations, so look at your NET INCOME not the gross amount paid to you.
+The cost of living is high and income tax rates are also high in Australia than some other western developed nations, so look at your NET INCOME, not the gross amount paid to you.

 Don’t expect a job offer in the first week.
 On average, it can take local resident Australians 1 – 8 weeks or longer to locate a new job.